-The ISO 9001 standard has recently been revised and a new version of the standard was released in September 2015.
-If you are certified before the new version comes into force, you will be able to retain your ISO 9001:2008 certification for up to 3 years from the date on which you first achieved certification.
+The ISO 9001 standard has been revised, and a new version of the standard was released in September 2015.
+If you are certified before the new version comes into force, you were able to retain your ISO 9001:2008 certification for up to 3 years from the date on which you first achieved certification.
 The main differences between the 2008 version and the 2015 revision are:

-- Greater evidence required that your Quality Management System is based on clear and well-defined processes
+- Greater evidence is required that your quality management system is based on clear and well-defined processes.

-- Requirement to conduct a high-level risk assessment to identify areas where you can improve outcomes for your customers and stakeholders and reduce the likelihood of you not responding appropriately to events in your external market
+- The requirement is to conduct a high-level risk assessment to identify areas where you can improve outcomes for your customers and stakeholders and reduce the likelihood of not responding appropriately to events in your external market.

 - Please contact us if you would like advice and support on how to amend your current Quality Management System to comply with the requirements of ISO 9001:2015.

-We want to ensure that our customers achieve the key benefits of investing in becoming ISO certified, particularly with respect to:
+e want to ensure that our customers achieve the key benefits of investing in becoming ISO certified, particularly concerning: